 This unit provides students with an understanding of the the complex contexts of diversity that can inform policing practice in productive and unproductive ways.
-This unit follows on from HSP1XX Introduction to Policing.
-It provides knowledge around contemporary ways of doing policing work and partnerships and critical discussion of the impact of elements of policing work on victims/offenders.
+This unit follows on from HSP108 What is Policing.
+It provides knowledge around contemporary ways of doing policing work, the primary organisations and partnerships involved with policing, and critical discussion of the impact of elements of policing work on victims/offenders.

 |Unit name||Policing in Diverse Contexts|

 |Coordinator||Ms Jeanette Boland|

 |Delivered By||University of Tasmania|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.